A 501(c)(3) Public Charity

 • Local scholarships

-• Access to studio, materials, and consumers
+• Studio, materials, and audience

-• Subsidized housing, meals, and materials
+• Subsidized housing and meals

-• Inspiring architectural spaces to work in
+• Inspiring architectural spaces

-• A trusted, safe venue for creativity
+• A trusted, safe venue to create

 🌱